WELCOME TO WCSU COUNSELING SERVICES

 The WCSU Counseling Services offers free and confidential services to the university community.
 We are located at the Midtown Campus in the Student Center in Room 222.
 Daily business hours are M-F 8:30 am-4:30 pm (Closed 12-1 pm).
 Main number 203-837-8690.

-The Counseling Center’s mission is to assist personal and educational development through counseling, educational outreach including groups and workshops, and consultation.
+The Counseling Service’s mission is to assist personal and educational development through counseling, educational outreach including groups and workshops, and consultation.
 Our services strive to help students develop effective problem-solving, coping, and decision-making capabilities in order to make satisfying life choices and maximize their capacity for continued growth and success.
-The Counseling Center operates under the Division of Student Affairs.
+Counseling Services operates under the Division of Student Affairs.

 March 20, 2020

 Dear University Community,

 While our buildings are closed to the public through May, we are writing to let you know that the WCSU Counseling Services Staff are available to speak with you during business hours by phone.

 If you are a student and would like to speak with a clinician, please call our main number.
 If you are concerned about a student and feel that the student is in imminent danger, please call 911 for immediate help.
 If imminent danger is not a concern, please call Counseling Service’s main number.
 Other helpful numbers are also below.
 We hope as you are adapting to new and changing circumstances that you and your loved ones are healthy and safe.
 Again, please reach out if you have concerns, we are here for you.